ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Like all of our elfins, Frosted Elfin is univoltine, with a single flight period from late April to the end of June.
 Peak flight numbers are in the last three weeks of May ( http://www.naba.org/chapters/nabambc/flight-dates-chart.asp ).

-First Sightings: For the 20 years 1991-2010, MBC earliest report dates are 4/8/2010 North Andover Weir Hill, H. Hoople and R. Hopping; 4/11/2004 Montague Turners Falls, D. Case; 4/24/2009 North Andover Weir Hill H. Hoople; 4/26/2009 Plymouth Myles Standish E. Nielsen; and 4/27/2006 Foxborough Lamson Road, M. Champagne.
-Seven out of 20 "first sightings" are in April, the rest are in May.
+Earliest Sightings: For the 23 years 1991-2013, the six earliest "first sighting" dates are 4/6/2012 Westfield Barnes Airport, T. Gagnon; 4/8/2010 North Andover Weir Hill, H. Hoople and R. Hopping; 4/11/2004 Montague Turners Falls, D. Case; 4/24/2009 North Andover Weir Hill H. Hoople; 4/26/2009 Plymouth Myles Standish E. Nielsen; and 4/27/2006 Foxborough Lamson Road, M. Champagne.
+Ten out of 23 "first sightings" are in April, the rest are in May.
+The exceptionally warm winter and spring of 2012 accounted for the new early sight record was set that year.

-Last Sightings: In the 20 years under review MBC late dates are 6/29/2003 Plymouth Myles Standish T. Murray; 6/24/2007 Woburn Horn Pond Mountain S. Moore; and 6/21/2009 Foxborough Lamson Road M. Champagne.
+Latest Sightings: In the 23 years under review, the three latest "last sighting" dates are 6/29/2003 Plymouth Myles Standish T. Murray; 6/24/2007 Woburn Horn Pond Mountain S. Moore; and 6/21/2009 Foxborough Lamson Road M. Champagne.
 No sightings have been reported in July in any year.
-Late dates in 2011 and 2012 did not exceed the foregoing records.
-There is no usable information from Scudder on flight dates in the 19th century.

 Graph 26: Change in the first 20% of all Frosted Elfin sightings, 1986-2009